Enhanced Observability with Cilium

 --set hubble.relay.enabled=true

-Verify that Hubble is enabled and running normally using cilium status:
+Verify Hubble is enabled and running correctly with cilium status:

 $ cilium status